GPU Usage

 module load cuda

-source activate dl-gpu # Or whatever you called your miniforge/conda environment.
+source activate dl-gpu # Replace with the name of your miniforge/conda environment

 # Print out some info.